ky1ejs/osx-box-bootstrap/README.md

   * after install run it at least once
   * open Organizer and Enable Developer Mode for the Mac
     * or run: $ sudo DevToolsSecurity -enable
+    * Xcode 6: this GUI option is removed from Xcode 6, you'll have to manually call `$ DevToolsSecurity -enable` from the Terminal, inside the VM (will present a popup)
   * install all the available SDKs and iOS Simulators (or the ones you want to use)
     * Xcode -> Preferences -> Downloads -> Components
   * open the iOS Simulator from Xcode -> Open Developer Tools (in the statusbar menu) -> iOS Simulator